DanRepik/api_foundry/readme.md

    - The token is checked for authenticity, expiration, and claims (e.g., `sub`, `scope`, and custom claims).

 2. **Claim Matching**:
-   - Roles in `x-af-security` are matched against claims in the token.
+   - Roles in `x-af-permissions` are matched against claims in the token.
    - The validator verifies whether the user's roles and scopes permit the requested operation (e.g., `read`, `write`, `delete`).

 3. **Permission Enforcement**:
-   - If the requested operation matches the permissions defined in `x-af-security`, the operation is allowed.
+   - If the requested operation matches the permissions defined in `x-af-permissions`, the operation is allowed.
    - Otherwise, the request is denied.

 ---

 ### Role-Based Access Control (RBAC)

-The `x-af-security` attribute enables Role-Based Access Control (RBAC), where roles map directly to specific permissions:
+The `x-af-permissions` attribute enables Role-Based Access Control (RBAC), where roles map directly to specific permissions:

 - **Example Roles**:
   - **`sales_reader`**: